Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is N-Acetyl Cysteine (NAC)?

-NAC is worth taking if you have COPD, the case elsewhere is more speculative.
-A Cochrane review of 39 trials (n=7,436) found oral NAC at 600mg twice daily significantly reduces the frequency of COPD exacerbations; the PANTHEON trial showed a 22% reduction over one year.
-It is also an FDA-approved drug for acetaminophen overdose and as a mucolytic, so the pharmacology is well-characterized.
-Benefits for psychiatric conditions (OCD, trichotillomania) and PCOS fertility are moderate and preliminary; for general "antioxidant support," the payoff is unproven.
+NAC (N-acetylcysteine) thins mucus and refills the cells' main antioxidant, glutathione - and in COPD that mechanism is one of the few here backed by real evidence.
+Everywhere else, the case gets thinner fast.
+A Cochrane review of 39 trials (n=7,436) found that oral NAC at 600mg twice daily meaningfully cuts how often COPD flare-ups happen; the PANTHEON trial put that reduction at 22% over a year.
+It is also an FDA-approved drug for acetaminophen overdose and as a mucolytic (a mucus-thinner), so its pharmacology is well-mapped.
+For psychiatric conditions (OCD, trichotillomania) and PCOS fertility the signal is moderate and preliminary, and for general "antioxidant support" the payoff is unproven.

 Does It Work?
 The Evidence